Murree, پاکستان - Things to Do in Murree

 Insider Tips

-Carry warm clothing year-round as temperatures drop significantly after sunset, even during summer months, and weather can change rapidly in the mountains
+Pack warm clothes even in summer as temperatures can drop significantly at night, and weather can change quickly in the mountains

 Explore Activities in Murree